HarithGovinna/My_Fadecandy_2022/README.md

 To finalise the assessment:
 - A demo and explanation video have been added.
 - Added a new branch to github called Harith_Madhushan, which contains the final code and graphics for easy identification.
-- The main branch(Default branh) is to check the consistency of the final code in the Github.
+- The main branch(Default branch) is to check the consistency of the final code in the Github.
 - Spelling correctionin the readme file and in the comments in the python code.
 - Developed the code and finalised for better formatting of code.
-- Removed unnecessary lines from the main code to be shortened.
+- Removed unnecessary lines from the main code to make it in an order.
 - Added comments all most all the lines to give a clear understanding for the code.
 - Finalised the code.
 - Uploaded all the codes into the github.